AckerlyXu/heima/articles/service-fabric/service-fabric-disaster-recovery.md

 ### Fault domains
 By default, the VMs in the cluster are evenly spread across logical groups known as fault domains (FDs), which segment the machines based on potential failures in the host hardware.
 Specifically, if two VMs reside in two distinct FDs, you can be sure that they do not share the same power source or network switch.
 As a result, a local network or power failure affecting one VM will not affect the other, allowing Service Fabric to rebalance the work load of the unresponsive machine within the cluster.

-You can visualize the layout of your cluster across fault domains using the cluster map provided in [Service Fabric Explorer](/documentation/articles/service-fabric-visualizing-your-cluster/):
+You can visualize the layout of your cluster across fault domains using the cluster map provided in [Service Fabric Explorer](./service-fabric-visualizing-your-cluster.md):

 ![Nodes spread across fault domains in Service Fabric Explorer][sfx-cluster-map]

+>[!NOTE]
->[AZURE.NOTE] The other axis in the cluster map shows upgrade domains, which logically group nodes based on planned maintenance activities.
+> The other axis in the cluster map shows upgrade domains, which logically group nodes based on planned maintenance activities.
 Service Fabric clusters in Azure are always laid out across five upgrade domains.

 ### Geographic distribution